loclv/hashnode-blog-backup/cldujssks000309jz722e40jz.md

-# Getting started with rust language from JavaScript  knowledge
+# Getting started with Rust language from JavaScript  knowledge

 I have no experience with Rust language at all.
 So when I try Rust, maybe something I don't understand at the moment I write this.
 But I want to give it a try!